Apple Cider Cinnamon Rolls

 FAQ

-- How do I know the cider is reduced enough?
+- How do I know when the cider reduction is thick enough?

-- My dough is too sticky to handle, what now?
+- My dough is not rising; what can I do?

 Serving Suggestions